Piratux/Game-projects/README.md

 ### [Help me](https://kevinandersson.itch.io/helpme)
 - This game was made for [Global Game Jam 2021](https://globalgamejam.org/2021/games/help-me-3), together with my discord friend Pest and his buddies.
-- Here you have to help
+- Here you have to help a teddy bear to find his lost girlfriend in a maze, that is full of corrupted evil toys.
 - It was made with [Unity](https://unity.com/).

 ![Screenshots](/Images/Help_me_preview.png)